What is an employment contract?

 - The type of reward which an employee receives, has an effect as well, e.g. what his wages are.

-Competition provisions of employment contracts do not apply in the case of an employee being laid off without him having himself given a sufficient reason for this.
+Competition provisions of employment contracts do not apply if the employee is dismissed from his job without sufficient cause.